 How Much Can You Borrow?

-Business line of credit in Canada typically range from $5,000 to $500,000+, depending on the size of the business, annual revenue, and creditworthiness.
+Business line of credit limits in Canada typically range from $5,000 to $ 500,000 or more, depending on the size of the business, annual revenue, and creditworthiness.
 Banks often offer larger credit limits but require more stringent qualifications.

 Example: